p-adic L-functions for unitary groups: Introduction

 Very precise and orderly conjectures predict how certain integer values of $L$-functions of motives over number fields, suitably modified, fit together into $p$-adic analytic functions (e.g. \cite{coatesII,CPR,pan, hidasearch}).
 These functions directly generalize the $p$-adic zeta function of Kubota and Leopoldt that has played a central role in algebraic number theory, through its association with Galois cohomology, in the form of Iwasawa's Main Conjecture.
 Such $p$-adic $L$-functions have been defined in a number of settings.
 In nearly all cases they are attached to automorphic forms rather than to motives; no systematic way is known to obtain information about special values of motivic $L$-functions unless they can be identified with automorphic $L$-functions.
 However, the procedures for attaching $L$-functions to automorphic forms other than Hecke characters are by no means orderly; any given $L$-function can generally be obtained by a number of methods that have no relation to one another, and in general no obvious relation to the geometry of motives.
 And while these procedures are certainly precise, they also depend on arbitrary choices: the $L$-function is attached abstractly to an automorphic representation, but as an analytic function it can only be written down after choosing a specific automorphic form, and in general there is no optimal choice.

 When Hida developed the theory of analytic families of ordinary modular forms he also expanded the concept of $p$-adic $L$-functions.
 Hida's constructions naturally gave rise to analytic functions in which the modular forms are variables, alongside the character of $GL(1)$ that plays the role of the $s$ variable in the complex $L$-function.
-This theory has also been generalized, notably to overconvergent modular forms, for example in the work of Stevens (unpublished, but see \cite{stun}) and Panchishkin \cite{pa,pa06}.
+This theory has also been generalized, notably to overconvergent modular forms.
 There seems to be a consensus among experts on how this should go in general, but as far as we know no general conjectures have been made public.
 This is in part because constructions of $p$-adic families are no more orderly than the construction of automorphic $L$-functions, except in the cases Hida originally studied: families are realized in the coherent or topological cohomology\footnote{In principle, completed cohomology in Emerton's sense could also be used for this purpose, and would give rise to more general families.
 As far as we know $p$-adic $L$-functions have not yet been constructed in this setting.} of a locally symmetric space; but the connection of the latter to motives is tenuous and in many cases purely metaphoric.